The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 The earthquake exhibition in Hveragerði

-You can visit an exhibition in Hveragerði town on the earthquake in 2008, and see what the inhabitants of this area have to say about their experience of the earth shaking violently.
+You can visit an exhibition in Hveragerði town about the 2008 earthquake and see what the inhabitants of this area have to say about their experience of the earth shaking violently.

 You can also try out an earthquake simulator at the exhibition for a small fee.
 The exhibition is located in the shopping complex Sunnumörk.